Both Teams To Score Tips For Accumulators: Best BTTS Tips Today

-Ready for a day packed with footballing action, we have selected three games perfect for a both teams to score accumulator, and our picks combine to make a total odds of roughly 3/1 on bet365.
+We are taking a look ahead to Sunday’s footballing action by selecting three fixtures perfect for both teams to score accumulators.
+Our picks combine to make a total odds of roughly 4/1 on bet365.

 Best Football Betting Offers